 This document describes the experiment that you are about to perform.
 Please read it carefully and ask the experimenter any questions as they arise.

 During the experiment you will make decisions between pairs of monetary lotteries.
-In total, you will make 400 decisions, separated into 2 blocks of equal size.
+In total, you will make 400 decisions, separated into 2 blocks of 200 trials each.

-In half of the trials, you will choose between win lotteries, each associated with earning $0 or $10.
-In the other half of the trials, you will choose between loss trials, each associated with losing $0 or $10.
+In half of the trials you will make choices between pairs of WIN lotteries.
+Each WIN lottery entails earning $10 dollars with some probability, and getting $0 otherwise.

+In the other half of the trials you will make choices between LOSS lotteries.
+Each LOSS lottery entails losing $10 dollars with some probability, and getting $0 otherwise.

 The choices that you make matter because they affect the amount of money that you will earn from participating in the experiment.
 You are guaranteed a show-up fee of $40.
-In addition, at the end of the experiment you will randomly select one of the decision trials, between 1-200, from each lottery block, and the lotteries chosen in those trials will be used to played in the lottery at the end of the session.
+In addition, at the end of the experiment you will randomly select one of the decision trials from each lottery block by drawing numbers from an urn.
+The selected lotteries will then be played by drawing marbles from an urn to determine your final payoff.
+Note that wins will be added to the $40 show-up fee, but losses will be subtracted.

-The lottery will consist of firstly drawing piece of paper with a number between (1-200) from a cup, this number represents the selected trial for the lottery.
-The lotteries you chose in both the Win/Loss block for that trial will then be played, by selecting a marble from a cup.
-The outcome of the lottery will be added or subtracted from your show-up fee to determine your final payoff.

-You will make decisions in two different settings
+Here are more details about the task.

 WIN BLOCK

-In the WIN Block, you will be shown 2 circles one on the left and right sides of the screen.
+In the WIN Block, you will be shown 2 circles, one on the left and one on the right side of the screen.
 Each circle will contain 100 dots, some Green and some White.
 The Green dots correspond to the probability of earning $10, whereas the White dots correspond to earning $0.
-Your job is to decide which lottery you would prefer to be selected at the end for the lottery game.
-You may choose by using the LEFT or RIGHT Arrow Keys.
+Your job is to decide which of the two lotteries you would prefer to play towards your final earnings.

+You will indicate your choice by pressing the LEFT or RIGHT Arrow Keys.

+Note that only one of your decisions during the WIN Block will affect your final payoff.
+However, since you will not know which trial will be randomly selected to count until you draw a random number at the end of the experiment, your best strategy is to treat each decision as if it were the one that matters.
+After all, that might be the trial that is selected and implemented!

 Each decision trail entails the following sequence of events:

 A fixation cross will appear in the center of the screen, as shown in the following screenshot.
-You must look at the cross in order to proceed to the next screen.
+You must maintain fixation on the cross in order to proceed to the next screen.

-Two Win lotteries will appear on the screen.
-Make your choice by pressing either the LEFT or RIGHT Arrow Keys.
+Two lotteries will appear on the screen.
+Make your choice by pressing either the LEFT or RIGHT Arrow Keys at any time.

 After you make a response, the option selected will be briefly highlighted before moving to the next trial after a short pause.